-Tax Time in December?
-5 Ways to Plan Now
+Tax Planning in December?
+5 Tips for Now

-Tax time comes every April, but thinking about taxes before December 31 could help reduce your tax bill.
+Tax time comes every April, but tax planning before year-end could help reduce your tax bill.
 Our financial consultants offer five tax planning tips for now.

 Key Takeaways